-- 21. This section outlines the ways in which States intend to spend Commonwealth funding made available to support the 2025 national applied trial of the Preschool Outcomes Measure (as outlined in Table 1) in accordance with PRA Appendix A.2 Preschool Outcome Measure Trial.
-This can include alignment activities or trial preparatory activities undertaken in 2024. - 22.
+- 20. This section outlines the ways in which States intend to spend Commonwealth funding made available to support the 2025 national applied trial of the Preschool Outcomes Measure (as outlined in Table 1) in accordance with PRA Appendix A.2 Preschool Outcome Measure Trial.
+This can include alignment activities or trial preparatory activities undertaken in 2024. - 21.
 Commonwealth funding is being provided on the following basis: - a.
 For States participating in the 2025 national applied trial by nominating the new national tool as their 'primary tool' up to \$3.4 million. - b.
-For States participating in the 2025 national applied trial by nominating a tool that is well developed, validated but not yet trialled at scale as their 'primary tool' a mid-point funding, more than \$1 million and up to \$3.4 million, to be negotiated bilaterally. - c.
-For States participating in the 2025 national applied trial by nominating an existing tool as their 'primary tool' up to \$1 million. - 23.
-Where a State is not in a position to finalise details for Trial Implementation Support in this 2024 Implementation Plan, an option to provide these details later to access the funding is available.
-Details can be outlined in either an Addendum to this 2024 Implementation Plan, or in 2025 Implementation Plans, noting both options will require agreement by Commonwealth and State Ministers. - 24.
-Implementation Plans will include high-level proposed expenditure categories for Trial Implementation Support funding (refer Table 4 of this Implementation Plan), with detailed expenditure to be settled between officials in writing as trial participation arrangements are finalised and details become clearer. - 25.
+For States participating in the 2025 national applied trial by nominating a tool that is well developed, validated but not yet trialled at scale as their 'primary tool' - a mid-point funding, more than \$1 million and up to \$3.4 million, to be negotiated bilaterally. - c.
+For States participating in the 2025 national applied trial by nominating an existing tool as their 'primary tool' up to \$1 million. - 22.
+Where a state was not in a position to finalise details for Trial Implementation Support in its 2024 Implementation Plan, they should provide these details in 2025 Implementation Plans to access funding. - 23.
+Queensland will acquit participation in the Preschool Outcomes Measure National Applied Trial by demonstrating alignment of the Queensland Kindergarten Learning Progression Tool (KLPT) with the national learning progressions (as well as demonstrating continued trialling and development of the KLPT) as per section 7.2 of Appendix A.2 to the PRA. - 24.
+Implementation Plans will include high-level proposed expenditure categories for Trial Implementation Support funding. - 25.
 When completing Table 4 below, States are requested to also outline State contributions, where relevant, including in-kind contributions.

-26. Table 4: Overview of Preschool Outcomes Measure Trial implementation support for State of [State] - Statement of Allocations
+Table 4: Overview of Preschool Outcomes Measure Trial implementation support for State of Queensland - Statement of Allocations